jboss-fuse/wsdl2rest/README.md

 ```
 wsdl2rest [options...]
+ --wsdl URL             : URL to the input WSDL (required)
  --out PATH             : Output path for generated artefacts (required)
- --target-address URL  : Address for the generated camel endpoint
- --target-bean VAL     : Classname for the bean that camel delegates to
- --target-context PATH : Path to the generated camel context
+ --camel-context PATH   : Path to the generated camel context file name
+ --jaxrs URL            : Address of the generated jaxrs endpoint
- --wsdl URL            : URL to the input WSDL (required)
+ --jaxws URL            : Address of the target jaxws endpoint
 ```